Preparing meals: What tools make meal preparation easier for someone with arthritis?

 As well, the Arthritis Foundation website offers very helpful information about what may need to be considered when purchasing products for people with arthritis.
 We recommend that you read this prior to taking your mom with you to purchase the tools to ensure they work well for her and that she'll use them.

-- One Touch Can Opener, by Bios Medical (at Staples Canada).
+- One Touch Can Opener by Bios Medical (at Staples Canada).
 To use this product, you simply place the device on top of the can, press the button and the can opens in seconds.
-This device costs about $35 (Cdn), plus an additional shipping fee.
+This device costs about $40(CDN), plus an additional shipping fee.

-- by Uccello Kettle (at firstSTREET) is an ergonomic kettle designed for individuals with limited upper extremity strength, such as those with arthritis.
+- by Uccello Kettle (at Amazon Canada) is an ergonomic kettle designed for individuals with limited upper extremity strength, such as those with arthritis.
 The kettle rests in a cradle stand and, with minimal effort, tips forward to pour water easily and safely.
-This device costs about $120 (U.S.) plus additional shipping fees.
+This device costs about $100(CDN), plus an additional shipping fee.

 Another place to find out about arthritis-friendly tools is the arthritis aids selection at agecomfort.ca, which offers products from a range of manufacturers that are designed to help people with arthritis manage many types of tasks of daily living, including meal preparation.